Nonadiabatic contributions to Bragg-regime dynamics in atomic Kapitza-Dirac scattering: Introduction

 \section{Introduction}

-The Kapitza-Dirac effect (KDE), first suggested by P.L.
-Kapitza and P.A.M.
-Dirac in 1933 at a meeting of the Cambridge Physical Society \cite{kde}, demonstrates the analog between matter and light in the form of matter-wave diffraction through a light crystal.
-The reciprocity of electrons and photons in quantum electrodynamics suggests that one could observe Bragg diffraction of matter from a periodic light source analogous to X-ray diffraction from crystaline solids in the regular Laue geometry.
-Kapitza and Dirac imagined an electron beam diffracting from a strong, periodic light source which would mimic a system of X-rays and a crystaline solid.
-In the energy conserving or Bragg regime, the outcome of this effect is the spatially quantized diffraction of the electron beam into undeflected and deflected trajectories whose momenta and kinetic energies are conserved when considered in conjuction with the photons exchanged in the process.
+Two decades after J.J.
+Thompson introduced Bragg scattering at a meeting of the Cambridge Physical Society \cite{bragg1912} in 1912, Kapitza and Dirac first introduced what has become known as the Kapitza-Dirac effect in 1933 \cite{kde}.
+Bragg \cite{bragg1912} had successfully demonstrated the coherent scattering of x rays from crystals, whereas Kapitza and Dirac, seeking analogs between matter and light, proposed the theory of coherent electron diffraction from a strong light source.
+The reciprocity of electrons and photons in quantum electrodynamics suggests that one could observe Bragg diffraction of matter from a periodic light source analogous to x-ray diffraction from crystalline solids \cite{batterman}.
+In the energy-conserving Bragg regime, the outcome of this effect is the spatially quantized diffraction of the electron beam into undeflected and deflected trajectories where the momentum and energy of the electron and light quanta would be conserved.

-The first proposal for observing the Kapitza-Dirac effect using lasers was by J.H.
-Eberly in 1965 when he calculated the Compton scattering for the electron in a KDE type experiment \cite{eberly}.
-The small coupling of light with electrons requires the use of pulsed lasers with intensities of 0.3 $\frac{\text{GW}}{\text{cm}^2}$.
-Such an experiment was performed in 2002 by H. Batelaan et. al. \cite{batelaan}, however, the vast majority of subsequent KDE type experiments involve a definition of the Kapitza-Dirac effect which has been expanded to include atoms diffracting from periodic light crystals created by counter-propagating lasers \cite {pritchard}.
-Rather than the simpler photon-electron interaction, the system analyzed in this paper is complicated by the internal structure of the atom.
-Figure \ref{fig:levels} depicts the energy level scheme presumed in the subsequent calculations.